 Chinese Medicine is a medical framework which has been used as a form of primary health care in China and East Asia for thousands of years.
 As a health care system it incorporates acupuncture and Chinese herbal medicine, as well as tui na (Chinese massage), diet and lifestyle advice.

-The basic principle of TCM is the holistic concept that good health relies on the restoration and maintenance of harmony and balance in the body.
-More specifically, it is interested in the balance of yin and yang, as well as an abundant and free flow of qi in the body.
+The basic principle of Chinese Medicine is the holistic concept that good health relies on the restoration and maintenance of harmony and balance in the body.